colinmarsch/colinmarsch.github.io/_posts/2022-07-06-thoughts-on-finding-a-niche.md

 on during my internships, I had planned to try out different tech stacks to get a feel for what I enjoyed working with the most, as that was the advice I had often heard from upper year students and people working in the industry.
-Once I discovered my strong interest in Android development however, contrary to popular advice, I changed paths to place [directed] my focus there and it's a decision that I haven't regretted since.
+Once I discovered my strong interest in Android development however, contrary to popular advice, I changed paths to direct my focus there and it's a decision that I haven't regretted since.
 In this blog post I want to share some of the unique benefits I've found that finding a niche in software engineering early on gave me in my career.